S1.E5.Shoe_Horn

 “One of my friends called me a mama’s boy once…”

-“Ha, is that old insult still around?
+“Heh, is that old insult still around?
 Just be glad you got a good one.”

-“She really did change a lot over the years… Or at some point.”
+“I guess she really did change a lot over the years… Or at some point.”

-“Did you guys hang out in college?”
+“Did you guys hang out in college, if you were only a year apart?”

 “Did you do drugs?”